Ridowan-sajid/Asp.Net-Note/README.md

 * Options: In option there is a check box named **Use a layout page** where we can set our own layout page. otherwise it will choose the default one.
 If we don't want any layout just unchecked the check box.

 **Note: To create or see layout there is a folder called Shared which has all the layout.
 We can also create layout here.**

+## Model

+**Model is like a blueprint to create Object.
+Example: We have a Register class which has some field(name,age,password,gender).
+Then we can create some object which data are being taken through the registration form.
+With those data we can create Register Object.
+We can create as many object as we want through that form.**

+**We create model inside Model folder**

+**Example of a Model**

+**Login.cs**

+       using System;
+       using System.Collections.Generic;
+       using System.Linq;
+       using System.Web;

+       namespace FormSubmission.Models
+       {
+           public class Login
+           {
+               public string Uname { get; set; }
+               public string Pass { get; set; }
+           }
+       }

 ## Some answers: